 No Fresh Dairy, But Lots of Sweetened Condensed Milk

 The French colonists didn't seem to leave behind any wheels of Brie or Camembert.
-You're not going to find much cheese, butter, or cream in Vietnam but the people still get their required dosages of calcium by way of fish bones and shells.
-No need to de-shell that shrimp tail, just pop the whole thing in your mouth.
+You're not going to find much cheese, butter, or cream in Vietnam but the people still get their calcium fill by way of fish bones and shells.
+No need to de-shell that shrimp tail--just pop the whole thing in your mouth.
 Mmm, crunchy.

-In lieu of fresh milk, you'll find cans upon cans of sweetened condensed milk, famously used in "white coffee."
-The sweet, lusciously thick blanket of milk gets mixed with Vietnamese-grown dark roast coffee individually brewed from a small metal drip filter into each cup.
-Usually there's more sweetened condensed milk than actual coffee in the cup.
+In lieu of fresh milk, you'll see cans upon cans of sweetened condensed milk, famously used in "white coffee."
+The sweet, lusciously thick blanket of milk gets mixed with Vietnamese-grown dark roast coffee, individually brewed from a small metal drip filter into each cup.
+Usually there's more sweetened condensed milk than actual coffee in that cup.
 Unapologetically sweet and amazing, it's also dangerously strong.
-I wasn't sure why I couldn't fall asleep in Vietnam for several nights and then realized, oh right—might have been those three cups of coffee I drank daily.
+I wasn't sure why I couldn't fall asleep in Vietnam for several nights and then realized, oh right—might have been all those cups of coffee.

 Fruit: As Vegetables and Dessert

-Unripe fruits are considered more like vegetables.
-Crispity and crunchy, a green papaya and mango or banana flower becomes the base for salads instead of leafy greens.
-The unripe fruit-meat is usually a bit sour, pairing nicely with fish sauce, chili, garlic, dried shrimp, and finely chopped peanuts.
+Unripe fruits are considered more like vegetables in Vietnam.
+A green papaya or banana flower, for example, becomes the base for salads in lieu of leafy greens.
+Usually a bit sour, the unripe fruit pairs nicely with fish sauce, chili, garlic, dried shrimp, and finely chopped peanuts.

 That's Not All, Folks!